The Incentive Recommendation dashboard

 The Incentive Recommendation dashboard serves as a monitoring screen for the feature.

-Please note that if your sales data is outdated, sending of campaigns with incentives is not possible, since we cannot calculate buying probability properly.
+- If your sales data is outdated, sending of campaigns with incentives is not possible, since we cannot calculate buying probability properly.

 The Dashboard is divided into four sections: